 Educating Healthcare Vendors

-The complexities of vendor relationships cannot be understated or taken lightly.
+The complexities of vendor relationships cannot be understated.
 Because of the nature of so many different types of vendors on your roster, the extent to which they interact with Personally Identifiable Information (PII) or Protected Health Information (PHI) can determine how they are categorized by CMS.